MicrosoftDocs/azure-devops-docs/docs/build-release/concepts/agents/agents.md

 An agent that you set up and manage on your own to run build and deployment jobs is a **private agent**.
 You can use private agents in VSTS or Team Foundation Server (TFS).
 Private agents give you more control to install dependent software needed for your builds and deployments.

-You can install the agent on Windows, Linux, or OSX machines.
+You can install the agent on Windows, Linux, or macOS machines.
 You can also install an agent on a Linux Docker container.

 After you've installed the agent on a machine, you can install any other software on that machine as required by your build or deployment jobs.